 This program instructs students in all the basic core competencies desired by industry today.
 Instructors provide students with skills in the areas of electronics, DC-AC theory and applications, solid state digital (ICs) and analog circuits, computer hardware and software, motor drives and controls, sensors and instrumentation, microcontroller programming and applications, and industrial control systems with extensive training on programmable logic controllers (PLCs).
 All of the courses include hands-on training in laboratory applications.

 Employment of industrial electronics technicians is expected to grow as fast as the average for all occupations.
 Increasing automation of industrial and commercial processes will create new jobs for these technicians.
-Potential positions include industrial electrician, instrument technician, power systems maintenance technician, electronic maintenance technician, process control technician, and electrical apprentice.
+Potential positions for industrial-electrical technicians include industrial electrician, instrument technician, power systems maintenance technician, electronic maintenance technician, process control technician, and electrical apprentice.
+Potential positions for engineering technicians include research and development, laboratory technician, electronics equipment analysis and testing, field maintenance or programming technician, and manufacturing technician in various setting of that sector.
 Typical employers are engineering and manufacturing firms and utility companies.

 Industrial technicians work in all environments and often travel to customer locations.
 The electronic/electrical equipment is critical to industry so work schedules are variable.
+Electronic engineering technicians generally work in an office, laboratory, or manufacturing floor site of either the research and development or the manufacturing sectors of the electronics industry.
 The work is challenging and satisfying.

 Persons entering this program should have adequate skills in reading, English composition, and basic math through algebra.
 Good eyesight and physical health, manual dexterity, problem solving skills, and basic human relations skills are important.

+Beginning wages are $20,000 - $25,000 per year and, in some cases, much more.
 Some technicians earn $50,000 - $60,000 within two years.
-A good technician will see a faster rate of pay increase.
+Pay increases are generally tied to competency and a good technician will see a faster rate of pay increase.

 - detailed information regarding professional-technical education programming, costs, and job placement